cryptokylin/KEEP/interfaces/token.md

 ### 2. `asset` data struct
   - In token contracts, you must use `asset` data structure which defined in [asset.hpp](https://github.com/EOSIO/eos/blob/master/contracts/eosiolib/asset.hpp) to represent user's token. you can't use your custom defined data structure to represent user's token, because this leads to a lot of incompatibility.
-  - symbol name must be capitalized english alphabet, and should not be longer than 7 characters.
+  - symbol name must be uppercase english letters, and should not be longer than 7 characters.

 ### 2. actions
 Token contracts must contain below actions and corresponding parameters: